Knightflare15/Tetris/MASTER_README.md

 - derived state vs source of truth;
 - client-side lifecycle.

+What to understand:

+- React components describe UI as a function of state.
+- Hooks let function components manage state, lifecycle, memoization, and references without class components.
+- Derived state means values that can be computed from other state should usually be computed, not redundantly stored.
+- In this app, React is mainly the presentation and orchestration layer, not the authoritative gameplay engine.

 Cross-question you may get:

 - Why use `useRef` for sockets or animation state?
 - Why not keep the whole game simulation in React state?
 - Why separate `useBrixGame` from `App.tsx`?

+Strong answers:

+#### Why use `useRef` for sockets or animation state?

+- `useRef` is useful for mutable values that should survive renders without causing a re-render when they change.
+- A socket instance, timer ID, animation frame ID, or last processed effect ID is usually an implementation detail rather than UI state.
+- If I stored those in normal React state, I would trigger unnecessary re-renders and make the component logic noisier.
+- In this project, refs are a good fit for things like socket lifecycle details, animation handles, and values used for synchronization rather than display.

+#### Why not keep the whole game simulation in React state?

+- React state is great for UI state, but not for authoritative realtime simulation.
+- The source of truth for gameplay lives on the server, not in the client render tree.
+- If the browser tried to own full simulation state locally, it would be easier for the game to drift from server truth and harder to reason about multiplayer correctness.
+- The frontend should mainly render snapshots and send intent, not own the real shared board state.

+#### Why separate `useBrixGame` from `App.tsx`?

+- `App.tsx` is mainly the UI composition layer.
+- `useBrixGame` acts as the orchestration layer for browser-side logic such as auth state, socket lifecycle, social refreshes, reconnect behavior, and gameplay actions.
+- Separating them keeps the component tree more readable, improves maintainability, and makes the logic easier to reason about or test in isolation.
+- It is also a cleaner way to avoid turning one large component into a mix of rendering concerns and transport/session concerns.

 ### 4.2 TypeScript